B2willz/p1.BrentWilliams/README.md

 # Issues with current design and reasoning:
    1. The button layout for the numbers is inconvenient.
 I find myself always cooking food in this microwave for about 1-3 minutes on the average case.
 The only times I use the         numbers 4-9 are when I am setting a timer on the microwave.
 Since I am using buttons 0-3 more often, I feel like the design would be better if the numbers on the button           layout were rearranged such that it would be like this instead.
-This way, the buttons I press more frequently are conveniently closer to the start button for this                 microwave.
+This way, the buttons I press more frequently are conveniently closer to the start button for this                 microwave. \n
                               9 8 7 6 5 4 3 2 1 0
                          Left <-----------------> Right
    2.